authts/oidc-client-ts/docs/migration.md

 - changed checkSessionInterval (milliseconds) to checkSessionIntervalInSeconds
 - default of automaticSilentRenew changed from false to true
 - default of validateSubOnSilentRenew changed from false to true
-- default of includeIdTokenInSilentRenew changed from true to false
 - default of monitorSession changed from true to false
+- removed includeIdTokenInSilentRenew

 **UserManager:**
-- signoutPopupCallback to pass optionaly keepOpen as true, second argument must be used
+- signoutPopupCallback to pass optionally keepOpen as true, second argument must be used